 It is important to understand that, although alcohol can trigger anxious feelings, it is more likely that anxiety triggers excessive drinking.
 Research suggests people suffering from anxiousness and panic attacks are at a 30 percent higher risk of developing alcohol or drug abuse.

 Therefore, a person needs to know how to stop anxiety after drinking alcohol.
 There is a wide range of treatment options available that can help people deal with stress and panic attacks in a healthy, abuse-free way.
-Group therapies and consultations work well.
+Group therapies and consultations in alcohol rehab facilities work well.